Theryston/Theryston/README.md

 ### FullStack Developer

-🔍 Seeking a job opportunity as Full-Stack.
+🔍 looking for a job opportunity.
 💙 I love everything that runs around JavaScript.
 💻 My stack: Angular, Node.js, Typescript & SQL.
 📝 About me: I like to program, Netflix and learn